Where We Begin

 The Kindergarten program features a lead and an associate teacher for each of the 2 classrooms.
-The Kindergarten classrooms are located in a self-contained building with play spaces and specialist classes integrated into the main campus.
+The Kindergarten classrooms are located in a self-contained building and specialist classes integrated into the main campus.

 Once your child is accepted to the ELC or Kindergarten, no further application is required to progress through 5th grade at PBS.
 We accept applications for 1st–5th grades, although openings typically occur in these grades through attrition only.